bjluoyang/bjluoyang-hotmail.com/README.md

 # bjluoyang-hotmail.com
-The codes is implemented in MatLab with R2011b version.
+The codes are implemented in MatLab with 7.13.0.564 (R2011b) version.
 Reference Paper: